 HST 104 History of the Middle East, 4 Cr.
 Surveys the Middle East from ancient to modern times.
 Includes political, diplomatic, economic, social, religious and cultural themes.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 HST 110 World History I: Ancient to Medieval, 4 Cr.
 Covers the beginnings of civilization to the medieval period.
 Includes the ancient Near East, Egypt, India, China, Greece, Rome, and early medieval Europe.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 HST 111 World History II: Medieval to Modern, 4 Cr.
 Covers the Medieval period to the Early modern period.
 Includes the Middle East, India, China, Europe and the Americas.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 HST 112 World History III: Early Modern to Present, 4 Cr.
 Covers the Early modern period to the present.
 Includes the Middle East, India, China, Europe and the Americas.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 HST 201 History of the United States to 1840, 4 Cr.
 Examines cause and effect, and significant trends and movements related to political, social and economic ideas and events from Colonial times to 1840.
 History courses are non-sequential and may be taken in any term and in any order.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 HST 202 History of the United States 1840-1914, 4 Cr.
 Examines cause and effect, and significant trends and movements related to political, social and economic ideas and events from 1840 to 1914.
 History courses are non-sequential and may be taken in any term and in any order.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.
 HST 203 History of the United States 1914 to present, 4 Cr.
 Examines cause and effect, and significant trends and movements related to political, social and economic ideas and events from 1914 to present.
 History courses are non-sequential and may be taken in any term and in any order.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

 HST 218 American Indian History, 4 Cr.
 Covers history of American Indians in what is now the United States from pre-Columbian times to the present, exploring the cultural diversity among Native peoples, tribal sovereignty, conflicts and accommodations with European Americans, and the historical roots of contemporary issues that emphasize American Indians as a vital part of the shared history of the United States.
-Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
 Prerequisite/concurrent: WR 121.
 Audit available.

-Gr.
+HST 225 History of Women, Sex, and the Family, 4 Cr.
 Examines the historical and cultural variations in family life and sexuality in the 19th and 20th centuries in an international context (including the United States) through topics such as courtship, marriage, reproduction, violence, colonialism, homosexuality, and work.
-Prerequisites: MTH 20 or equivalent placement test scores.
-Prerequisite/concurrent: WR 121.
+Prerequisite: placement into MTH 65 or MTH 98.
+Prerequisite/concurrent: WR121.
 Audit available.

 HST 240 Oregon History, 4 Cr.
 Examines the rich and diverse history of Oregon including the significance of Oregon's frontier heritage and Oregon's role in American history from pre-European contact to the modern era.
 Explores economic, political, social, and cultural factors in terms of race, ethnicity, gender, class, and religion.
-Prerequisites: MTH 20 or equivalent placement test scores.
-Prerequisite/concurrent: WR 121.
+Prerequisite: placement into MTH 65 or MTH98.
+Prerequisite/concurrent: WR121.
 Audit available.